Moving Guides · Costs

 Where 2-bedroom movers overspend

-• Paying for full packing when partial packing covers fragile items only
+• Paying for a full pack when partial packing of fragile items would have done

-• Defaulting to released-rate valuation, then paying out of pocket for damage that full-value would have covered
+• Leaving released value in place by default, then paying out of pocket for damage that full-value protection would have covered

 Lower the price without raising the risk